-Escort Bern - accompany and hotel visits in the federal capital
+Escort Bern - hotel visits in the federal capital

 The "Bern-Mittelland" area with around 390,000 inhabitants in its agglomeration, is the center of an own economic region.
 Above all, Bern is the seat of the federal government, parliament and administrations.
 De facto it is the "capital" of Switzerland, but from the legal point of view, it has "only" the status of a federal city.
 Booked escorts in Berne are for the Top8 girls mainly accompanying guests and hotel visits, because the political center has the highest number and